 The name Malyverer was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 Malyverer is based on the name Mauleverer, which at the time of the Norman Conquest, was the name of a noble Norman family.

 Early Origins of the Malyverer family

-Another 203 words (14 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Malyverer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malyverer research.
+Another 102 words (7 lines of text) covering the years 1599, 1655, 1640 and 1649 are included under the topic Early Malyverer History in all our PDF Extended History products and printed products wherever possible.